640 South State StreetDover, Delaware 19901

 pregnant or trying to get pregnant

-This medicine is for injection into a muscle or for implant or injection under the skin.
+This medicine is for injection into a muscle or for injection under the skin.
 It is given by a health care professional in a hospital or clinic setting.
 The specific product will determine how it will be given to you.
 Make sure you understand which product you receive and how often you will receive it.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.